-SLUG asked CruciaFest's Jarom Bischoff some questions about CrucialFest 4, slated for June 4-7.
+SLUG asked CrucialFest's Jarom Bischoff some questions about CrucialFest 4, slated for June 4-7.
 We also interviewed Gaytheist, Kowloon Walled City and Call Of The Void, available to read here!

-This year we decided to put a huge emphasis on the lineup.
-We enlisted the help of Nicole Dumas to help us reach out to more national/West coast bands and to help me, personally, better communicate with booking agents (some of whom I tend to get frustrated with).
-Her and I have been working tirelessly—sending out endless e-mail invitations to bands, labels, and booking agents.
+Jarom Bischoff: This year, we decided to put a huge emphasis on the lineup.
+We enlisted the help of Nicole Dumas to help us reach out to more national and West coast bands, and to help me, personally, better communicate with booking agents (some of whom I tend to get frustrated with).
+Her and I have been working tirelessly—sending out endless e-mail invitations to bands, labels and booking agents.
 At the same time, CrucialFest as a concept has really proven itself to me, so much that this year I decided to go out on a limb and spend about seven times as much on guarantees for bands as last year.
 It's a huge gamble, but I'm confident.
 This year's line up should be noticeably more incredible than the past three years combined.
 I think the showcases of CrucialFest 4 are going to get high marks on the excitement scale.

 SLUG: What were your objectives for getting bands for this year’s CrucialFest 4?